andyatkinson/andyatkinson.github.io/_posts/2018-09-10-web-app-boring-technologies.md

 ## PostgreSQL

 We have some extensions and functions that are specific to PostgreSQL, but the features I work on are mostly database agnostic.
-We use Active Record migrations to manage schema changes like adding tables, changing column defaults, adding indexes, constraints etc. We have read-only replicas that are used for ad hoc querying and generating data dumps.
+We use Active Record migrations to manage schema changes like adding tables, changing column defaults, adding indexes, constraints etc. We have read-only replicas that are used for ad-hoc querying and generating data dumps.
 Some features written originally with Active Record tend to get re-written as big blobs of SQL.

 ## Logging